SunnyJayaRaj/Curious-Explorer/concepts/jwt-explained.md

     style Structure fill:#757575

 ```
-## The Anatomy of a JWT
-A JWT is just a long string of text, but it has 3 parts separated by dots (`.`):

 ### 1. The Header (Red)
 * **What it is:** Metadata.
 * **Content:** "I am a JWT, and I am signed using HS256."